javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/monorepo-setup.md

 :::info[Why does this matter?]

-Use the [`module.origin` sub-selector](../selectors/module.md) in your rules to target dependencies based on their classification as `"local"` or `"external"`, and decide whether a rule applies to dependencies from all origins or only local ones.
+Use the [`module.origin` sub-selector](../selectors/module.md) in your policies to target dependencies based on their classification as `"local"` or `"external"`, and decide whether a policy applies to dependencies from all origins or only local ones.

-**So you might want to control how inter-package dependencies in a monorepo are categorized to apply the appropriate rules.**
+**So you might want to control how inter-package dependencies in a monorepo are categorized to apply the appropriate policies.**

 :::